jeanmathieupotvin/magic/README.md

 single CSV file.
 Rearrange columns for easier management.
     + This creates file `PATH_FILE_COLLECTION`.

-4. `coll-price` : compute statistics on collections' daily US prices and store them in a CSV file in `PATH_DIR_PRICES`.
+4. `coll-price` : compute statistics on collections' daily USD prices and store them in a CSV file in `PATH_DIR_PRICES`.

 # The Collection object